google/go-cloud/internal/docs/design.md

 -   The argument should be of type `*Options`, so that `nil` can be passed in the default case.
--   Name the `Options` struct appropriately. `Options` is usually fine for provider constructors since the package generally only exposes a constructor.
+-   Name the `Options` struct appropriately. `Options` is usually fine for portable type constructors since the package generally only exposes a constructor.
 Inside a driver interface or in a portable type like `blob`, use more descriptive names like `ReaderOptions` or `WriterOptions`.
 -   If a function already has a struct argument, don't add a separate `Options`